OfficeDev/Teams-app-cicd-guide/final/doc.md

 # Set up CI/CD pipelines

 You can set up a Continuous Integration and Continuous Deployment (CI/CD) pipeline for Microsoft Teams apps created with the Teams Toolkit.
 A Teams app CI/CD pipeline typically consists of three parts:
-1. Building the project
+1. Building the project.
-1. Deploying the project to cloud resources
+1. Deploying the project to cloud resources.
 1. Generating the Teams app package.

 > Before creating a pipeline for a Teams app, it is essential to prepare the necessary cloud resources, such as Azure Web App, Azure Functions, or Azure Static Web App, and configure the app settings.